 - treesit (built-in): This package provides a way to work with tree-sitter, a syntax code parser that performs syntax highlighting, code navigation, and structural editing across various programming languages.

-- reformatter: Define commands which run reformatters on the current Emacs buffer
+to unhighlight.)- reformatter: Define commands which run reformatters on the current Emacs buffer

 - flymake (built-in): An on-the-fly syntax checking system that works well with eglot.